RMednis/Redbot-Cogs/timezones/README.md

 ## Requirements
 - Red 3.5+ is required for this cog to work.

 - Geopy is required for this cog to work.
   You can install it with `[p]pipinstall geopy` _(It should be installed automatically when you install the cog.)_

+- parsedatetime is required for this cog to work.
+  You can install it with `[p]pipinstall parsedatetime` _(It should be installed automatically when you install the cog.)_

 ## Commands
 ### User Commands